parthmax2/parthmax2/README.md

 ## 🌐 Currently Working On

-- 🤖 An **Falcon- AI Fact Checker** that can retrieve, verify, and present facts from the internet
+- 🤖  **Falcon- AI Fact Checker** that can retrieve, verify, and present facts from the internet
 - 🧠 A **Coding AI Agent** to assist developers from prompt to production

 ---